marinimcginley/jolly-verkefni/README.md

   * `POST` returns a token if data is correct
     * `username` and `password` must be in body
 * `/users/me`
-  * `GET` returns information about users only if the user is logged in
+  * `GET` returns information about user only if the user is logged in
   * `PATCH` can update password, only if the user is logged in
 * `/users/me/image`
   * `PATCH` can update the user's picture, only if the user is logged in